Ashwini-Shalke/devtoolzone/content/SQL/Chap19.md

 +++
-title = 'Understanding REF_CURSOR in SQL: Explained Simply with Examples' date = 2024-04-15
+title = 'Understanding REF_CURSOR in SQL'
+date = 2024-04-16
 draft = false
 author = "Ashwini Shalke"
-weight = 18
+weight = 19
 +++

 ![](https://cdn-images-1.medium.com/max/1600/1*u66i5hiSMOCEqgoudUQw4Q.png)

-Ever heard of something called REF\_CURSOR?
-Don’t worry if it sounds like gibberish right now.
+Ever heard of something called **REF\_CURSOR** Don’t worry if it sounds like gibberish right now.
 I’m here to break it down for you in the simplest way possible, so grab a snack and let’s dive in!

 Imagine you’re at a library, and you ask the librarian to recommend some good books.
-Instead of giving you a list of book titles right away, the librarian hands you a special kind of card called a REF\_CURSOR.
+Instead of giving you a list of book titles right away, the librarian hands you a special kind of card called a **REF\_CURSOR**.
 This card doesn’t contain the actual book titles; rather, it tells you where to find the books on the shelves.

-In SQL, a REF\_CURSOR works similarly.
+In SQL, a **REF\_CURSOR** works similarly.
 It’s like a placeholder that points to a result set (or a set of rows) in a database, but it doesn’t contain the actual data.
 Instead, it holds a reference to where the data can be found.

 **Now, let’s break it down with an example:**